emscripten-core/emscripten/site/source/docs/api_reference/module.rst

 .. js:attribute:: Module.onRuntimeInitialized

-	If set, this function is called when the runtime is fully initialized, that is, when compiled code is safe to run.
+	If set, this function is called when the runtime is fully initialized, that is, when compiled code is safe to run, which is after any asynchronous startup operations have completed (such as asynchronous WebAssembly compilation, file preloading, etc.).
 (An alternative to waiting for this to be called is to wait for ``main()`` to be called.)

 .. js:attribute:: Module.onAbort